stevebus/unrealdemo/README.md

 ## Simulate Devices

 The next step is to simulate device data from our building IoT sensors.
 To set up the simulated devices, follow the instructions [here](docs/simulate-iot-devices.md).

-> NOTE:  the instructions referenced above describe an interactive simulation of devices run from your desktop, which we recommend running first.
-However, if you want or need to have the device simulation running all the time, follow the alternate instructions [here](/devices/kubernetes/dev-sim-aks.md) to run the mock-devices in a docker container in [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/)

 ## View results in the Unreal Engine